Aastha7Thakur/MySQL/README.md

 # MySQL
-his project demonstrates end-to-end data analysis using MySQL on a cleaned e-commerce dataset.
+This project demonstrates end-to-end data analysis using MySQL on a cleaned e-commerce dataset.